TikhonJelvis/RL-book/chapter5/chapter5.md

 \end{tabular}
 \end{center}

 Now that we have reduced the loss gradient calculation to calculation of $\bm{P_l}$, we spend the rest of this section deriving the analytical calculation of $\bm{P_l}$.
-The following theorem tells us that $\bm{P_l}$ has a recursive formulation that forms the foundation of the *backpropagation algorithm* for a feed-forward fully-connected deep neural network.
+The following theorem tells us that $\bm{P_l}$ has a recursive formulation that forms the core of the *back-propagation* algorithm for a feed-forward fully-connected deep neural network.

 \begin{theorem}
 For all $l = 0, 1, \ldots, L-1$,